internetarchive/bookreader/README.md

 To version bump the repo and prepare a release, run `npm version major|minor|patch` (following [semver](https://semver.org/)), then (something like) `git push origin HEAD --tags`.
 It'll automatically update the version number where it appears.

 ## Tests
+We would like to get to 100% test coverage and are tracking our progress in this project: [BookReader Fidelity](https://github.com/internetarchive/bookreader/projects/5)

+### End to end tests
+We also have end to end tests using [Testcafe](https://devexpress.github.io/testcafe/documentation/getting-started/).
+We write tests for the repo itself and also for our use on archive.org.
+You can read about them in [here](./tests/e2e/README.md).
+These are relatively easy to do, and a fantastic way of getting introduced to the wonders of BookReader.
+Check the project board for open tickets to work on.
+And if you don't see a test for something you spotted, feel free to make an issue.

+### Unit tests
+We have unit tests and use Jest to run them.
+For mocks, we use Jest's internal mocking mechanism and Sinon to set spies.

+### QUnit tests
-Tests use [QUnit](https://qunitjs.com/).
+We also have tests that use [QUnit](https://qunitjs.com/).
 To run all tests, start up an HTTP server at the root of the project and navigate to `/tests/qunit.html` in a browser.

 To add a new test, create a file in the `tests/` directory with the format `test-name-of-my-test.js` and add it as a `<script>` tag in `qunit.html`.